minimo-io/betizen-ssg/README.md

 ## To Do

+- Continue with single articles and blog
+- Casinos list page, has a title with error
 - Create blog page and posts
 - Create a way to order casinos by some index.
 - Corret carrousel Fortune Tiger error.